The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Investing is a great way to build wealth and prepare for retirement.
 But investing can also help you reduce your tax burden—if you know where to look.
-Learn how investments are taxed and what tax-free investments you can take advantage of this year.
+Learn how investments are taxed and what tax-free investment options you can take advantage of this year.

 How Investments Are Taxed